-In accordance with Section 773(b)(2)(A)(ii) of the Act,16 the Department requested CV and COP information from JBL Canada.
-We examined JBL Canada's cost data and determine that our quarterly cost methodology is not warranted, and, therefore, we are applying our standard methodology of using annual costs based on the reported data.
+In accordance with Section 773(b)(2)(A)(ii) of the Act,16 Commerce requested CV and COP information from JBL Canada.
+We examined JBL Canada's cost data and determined that our quarterly cost methodology is not warranted; therefore, we are applying our standard methodology of using annual costs based on the reported data.